-- $\mathscr{K}$ In most ecosystems, the number of producers is maximum. - Z During transfer of food at any trophic level, only 10% of the food present in one trophic level becomes part of the next trophic level. - 90% of the food is either lost in wastage or broken down during cellular respiration for providing energy for various life activities. - Producers, thus can support fewer herbivores and herbivores can support still fewer carnivores and so on. - A Thus the number of top carnivores is too small to support any other trophic level and don't act as prey to any other organism.
+- ∠ In most ecosystems, the number of producers is maximum. - ∠ During transfer of food at any trophic level, only 10% of the food present in one trophic level becomes part of the next trophic level. - ≥ 90% of the food is either lost in wastage or broken down during cellular respiration for providing energy for various life activities. - ✓ Producers, thus can support fewer herbivores and herbivores can support still fewer carnivores and so on. - Thus the number of top carnivores is too small to support any other trophic level and don't act as prey to any other organism.

-Fig. : Pyramid of numbers in a grassland ecosystem.
+Fig.: Pyramid of numbers in a grassland ecosystem.
 (For example, only three top-carnivores are supported in an ecosystem based on production of nearly 6 millions plants)

 Fig: Pyramid of numbers (individuals per unit area) in different types of ecosystems.

-Upright - A. Grassland Ecosystem; B. Pond ecosystem - Spindle shaped; C. Forest ecosystem - Inverted; D. Parasite ecosystem
+Upright - A. Grassland Ecosystem; B. Pond ecosystem - Spindle shaped; C. Forest ecosystem

+- Inverted; D. Parasite ecosystem

-- Pyramid of numbers, though upright in most cases, like a pond or a grassland but may not be so always. - In some cases it may be inverted, i.e., the number of the organisms at each successive trophic level is higher than that in preceeding one and the size decreases gradually at each successive level; e.g., a large-sized tree (producer) may support and provide nourishment to several birds (herbivores). - ∠ The number thus increases at each successive level. - The pyramid of number may become spindle-shaped for a tree as herbivorous birds are usually eaten by eagle or falcon. - Z The number of eagles is much less than that of birds feeding upon tree. - The number of organisms thus increases at lower trophic levels and finally decreases at higher trophic levels.
+- Pyramid of numbers, though upright in most cases, like a pond or a grassland but may not be so always. - Zet The number of ectoparasites like mites, ticks, lices, -bugs etc., dependent upon birds for nourishment is much larger than birds. - The pyramid of number may become spindle-shaped for a tree as herbivorous birds are usually eaten by eagle or falcon. - Zet The number of eagles is much less than that of birds feeding upon tree. - The number of organisms thus increases at lower trophic levels and finally decreases at higher trophic levels.

-(ii) Pyramid of biomass :
+(ii) Pyramid of biomass:

-- Biomass is the amount of living matter (expressed as weight) at any particular trophic level at a given time. - Z Pyramid of biomass in terrestrial ecosystems is usually upright - For upright pyramid, total biomass of plants (producers) in a specific area is more than that of herbivores (primary consumers) and it gradually decreases at each successive trophic level. - Z It is least in top carnivores.
+- Biomass is the amount of living matter (expressed as weight) at any particular trophic level at a given time. - Z Pyramid of biomass in terrestrial ecosystems is usually upright - Z It is least in top carnivores.
 It is upright for tree and grassland ecosystems.

-Fig. : Pyramid of biomass.
+Fig.: Pyramid of biomass.
 Showing a sharp decrease in biomass at higher trophic levels